jll90/Android-Kotlin-Offline-First-MVVM-Hacker-News-Feed/README.md

 ## Additional considerations
 * The DetailFragment showcases a toolbar that can be completely discarded as Android devices have a back button.
-* The app uses Kotlin coroutines (experimental) because I didn't want to bump Kotlin's version to at least 1.3
+* The app uses Kotlin coroutines (experimental version) because I didn't want to bump Kotlin's version to at least 1.3.
+Keep in mind that Kotlin coroutines are now fully supported.